 Here a cast from a 19th-century cannon peers out to sea.
 The bailiff (1729–88) was a sailor who fought with a Tropezien crew against...

 In a gracefully converted 16th-century chapel, this small but famous museum showcases an impressive collection of modern art infused...

 Café de Paris

-This portside hangout gets it name from its previous owner – the short, muscular and apparently very hairy Henri Guérin!
-Stop here for...
+This port-side hang-out gets its name from its previous owner – the short, muscular and apparently very hairy Henri Guérin!
+Stop here...

 Vieux Port information

-Yachts line the harbor and visitors stroll the quays at the picturesque old port.
-In front of the sable-coloured townhouses, the Bailli de Suffren statue , cast from a 19th-century cannon, peers out to sea.
-The bailiff (1729–88) was a sailor who fought with a Tropezien crew against Britain and Prussia during the Seven Years War.
-As much of an institution as the bailiff is portside cafe Sénéquier .
+Yachts line the harbour and visitors stroll the quays at the picturesque old port.
+In front of the sable-coloured town houses, the Bailli de Suffren statue , cast from a 19th-century cannon, peers out to sea.
+The bailiff (1729–88) was a sailor who fought with a Tropezien crew against Britain and Prussia during the Seven Years’ War.

-Duck beneath the archway, next to the tourist office, to uncover St-Tropez’s daily morning fish market , on place aux Herbes.
+Duck beneath the archway, next to the tourist office, to uncover St-Tropez’ daily morning fish market , on place aux Herbes.